vijaykumar0-1/auth-service/README.md

 A production-ready authentication & authorization microservice built using Spring Boot.
 This service provides secure user authentication using JWT access tokens and database-backed refresh tokens, and is designed to be reused as a standalone auth / identity service in any backend system.

+🟢 Deployed on Render and accessible publicly via Swagger UI.

 ---

 ✨ Features